natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-15.md

 Additionally, vertical manoeuvres should be used in favour of horizontal manoeuvres, especially when not actively engaging with an enemy.
 For example, if turning to approach an enemy, it is best to use a 180° vertical loop rather than a horizontal 180° turn, as this allows you to convert the potential energy gained from your height increase into horizontal speed as you dive.
 This is a key skill in flying the Yak-15 as speed losses from horizontal manoeuvres take a long time to recover, and should be employed whenever needing to adjust for a horizontal deviation of 30° or greater.
 Additionally, pilots should refrain from making high-G manoeuvres outside of combat, and should keep all control inputs smooth.

+One tactic that you can employ is to "zoom climb" to 1,500 m, and then gain as much speed as possible (600+ km/h is best) and wait for another plane to attempt a head on attack.
+From there, at 1.2 km away, start to make yourself a mildly harder target, and at 600 m, start to commence a half-loop.
+Doing this will grant you the ability to get on your opponent's tail, and the already commenced turn for better turn times.
+If your opponent is foolish enough to commence a dogfight, then carefully use your 23 mm to hit them once you're around 400 m away and on their tail.
+This will work against all planes of all nations, including the [[Spitfire F Mk 24]] and Japanese fighters alike.
+If the opponent is smart enough to continue flying away, leave them to regain some altitude and speed, and attempt again.
+If the maneuver is also done incorrectly and your opponent manages to get their sights on you first, then try to outrun them, using your fantastic straight line energy retention and altitude.

 However, the Yak-15 is severely hampered in its damage output due to its reliance on a single set of 23 mm NS-23 cannons, with 120 shells total.
 It is possible to expend this pool in seconds.
-The Yak-15 shares this downfall with aircraft like the [[Ki-200|Ki-200]], and the [[Me_163_B|Me-163]].
+The Yak-15 shares this downfall with aircraft like the [[Ki-200]], and the [[Me 163 B]].
 Firing in small, accurate bursts negates this and is the most efficient way of destroying enemies.
 The 23 mm shells these cannons fire are extremely deadly when they hit and often rip enemies apart.

 To use the guns most effectively, be close to your target.
 The reason for this is twofold: First, the limited ammo means you want your shots to count.
 Being close to your target will give your cannons the highest chance of hitting.
 The second reason is because of the ballistics of the 23 mm shells - their muzzle velocity is not very high, meaning you have to lead your targets by quite a bit.
 If you are closer to your target, you won't have to lead them by quite as much, although still more than most other cannons.